AaronWalker96/SoftwareArchitecture/README.md

 ## Messaging Microservice
 I have been tasked with developing a messaging system for the application the team is building, I have decided to implement this as a microservice.

+## Test Environment
+A test environment is available at: https://threeamigosmessaging.azurewebsites.net/

+For testing, open the web app in 2 seperate browser windows in order to communicate between the two